Transfer Student Registration

 Candace Santa Maria, Assistant Registrar (719) 389-6273

-Checking in is mandatory for all students (current, new, MATs) at the beginning of each semester.
-Checking in is different from being enrolled in courses; it confirms that you are enrolled in CC courses for the term.
+Term check-in is mandatory for all students at the beginning of each semester.
+Check-in is different from being enrolled in courses; it confirms that you are enrolled in CC courses for the term and allows you to update your information.
 You must log in to Self-Service Banner (SSB), using your ID# and passcode.
-Failure to check in may result in the dropping of courses and/or a $50 fee charged to your student account.
+Failure to check-in may result in the dropping of courses and/or a $50 late fee charged to your student account.

 Procedures for adding or dropping adjunct and extended format courses are the same as for regular courses, except the time period to drop/add is different.
 You may drop an adjunct or extended format course, if it meets all semester, prior to the end of the first block.
 If the extended format course meets all year, you may drop it without penalty, prior to the end of the second block.
 Two-block adjuncts have the same drop period as a regular course, (before the end of the second Tuesday of the block).